Louise Ristau, CAE

 "Asking thoughtful questions and truly listening to the answers is the best way to understand a client's industry and goals," says Louise, who began with AMC in 1999.
 "When we sit together and talk through the 'whys' of something, whether it's a membership program or a market development opportunity, we take a more objective look at it and assess whether it's meeting its intended goal."

 Louise builds markets by keeping her eye on the proverbial prize.
-As executive director of the Awards and Personalization Association, she focuses on selling products and promoting programs that benefit members.
+As executive director of the Awards and Personalization Association (APA), the Cord Blood Association (CBA), and the Council of Engineering and Scientific Society Executives (CESSE) she focuses on products, programs, and services that benefit members.
 As former Chief Operating Officer for the Metal Construction Association, she played a key role in The Metal Initiative, a market development program that effectively increased the use of metal in construction by 25%.

 As a goal-oriented leader, Louise inspires her teams to aim high with programs and initiatives that help clients reach their full potential.
 She's also mindful of budgets and takes pride in her ability to streamline management by bringing services in-house that were previously handled by outside vendors.